North Carolina Hunting & Fishing

 Big Game Harvest Report Card Requirement

 Big game harvest report cards always expire on June 30 of each year.
 If your hunting license and big game hunting privilege license are still valid after the big game harvest report card expires, you may obtain a replenishment card from either the Wildlife Resources Commission or any wildlife service agent.
 Lifetime license-holders also may obtain the big game harvest report card by going online at ncwildlife.org/lifetime, calling 888-248-6834, or visiting a wildlife service agent.
 Persons exempt by law from the big game hunting license must obtain a “License-Exempt Big Game Harvest Report Card” for license-exempt hunters from a wildlife service agent or by calling 888-248-6834.
 Replenish and exempt big game harvest report cards are issued at no charge when obtained directly from the Wildlife Resources Commission.
 Those issued at a wildlife service agent location are subject to a $2 transaction fee.
 For more information on license exceptions, refer to the “Exceptions to License Requirements” section.
 Authorization numbers for big game animals, taken prior to receiving the big game harvest report card via the mail (when license is purchased by telephone), must be recorded and available for inspection.
 Once the harvest report card is received by mail, the big game kill authorization number must be recorded on the harvest report card and the card validated for the appropriate animal.
-For more information on big game reporting, refer to the “Big Game Harvest Reporting”.
+For more information on big game reporting, refer to the “Big Game Harvest and Reporting” section on Deer Zone Maps.

 Bear Management E-Stamp